neuroinformatics-unit/gsoc/GSoC-2025/BrainGlobe:Add to BrainGlobe's data visualization tools (Kirato Yoshihara).md

 - **Communication plan**

-  For general discussions with my mentor, I'm planning to communicate via applications like Zulip or Slack, and for technical questions, through GitHub pull requests.
-Additionally, it would be helpful to have weekly video calls to report on progress and receive feedback for improvements.
+  I'll communicate with my mentor via Zulip or Slack for general discussions and use GitHub PR for technical questions.
+I would appreciate having weekly video calls for progress updates and feedback.

 ## Personal statement

 - **Past experience.**

-  I am currently conducting research at the Graduate School of Medicine at Osaka University, where my work focuses on using Diffusion Models to visualize human brain imagery.
-This research has given me valuable experience in neuroimaging techniques and data visualization.
-In addition, I have honed my Python skills in real-world settings through positions at two AI startups, where I developed image recognition models and built RAG systems.
-My technical expertise extends to finance, demonstrated during my summer internship at Goldman Sachs where I developed an AI model for FX trading.
-Throughout these experiences, I've continuously refined my skills in Python programming, data visualization, and machine learning - a combination particularly relevant to creating effective neuroimaging visualization tools.
-These diverse yet complementary experiences have equipped me with the technical capabilities and domain knowledge needed to successfully implement the brainrender-napari integration.
+  I am conducting research at Osaka University, focusing on Diffusion Models for visualizing human brain imagery.
+This work has provided valuable neuroimaging and data visualization experience.
+I also refined my Python skills at two AI startups, developing image recognition models and building RAG systems, and at Goldman Sachs, where I created an AI model for FX trading.
+These experiences combine to give me the technical and domain knowledge needed for successfully implementing the brainrender-napari integration.

 - **Motivation: why this project?**

-  My research on visualizing human brain imagery through Diffusion models is deeply intertwined with neuroscience, requiring advanced visualization techniques in Python.
-This project represents a perfect alignment with both my technical skills and research interests.
-The potential impact of this open-source tool particularly motivates me - by making atlas visualization more accessible to researchers without extensive programming expertise, we can democratize access to sophisticated neuroimaging tools.
-This accessibility will accelerate neuroscience research by lowering technical barriers and enabling more scientists to effectively visualize and analyze brain data.
+  I’m motivated by the opportunity to combine my Diffusion model–based brain imaging research with advanced Python visualization techniques.
+This open-source tool will lower technical barriers and make neuroimaging more accessible, accelerating neuroscience research by enabling more scientists to visualize and analyze brain data effectively.

 - **Match: why you?**

-  I am uniquely qualified for this project as evidenced by my multiple contributions to brainrender-napari, where I've successfully submitted several feature enhancement PRs.
-This demonstrates my ability to properly implement, test, and document code within this specific ecosystem.
-My experience with the project also ensures I can effectively communicate with mentors and understand the development workflow.
-Additionally, my background includes Python-focused internships where I gained valuable experience working on real-world projects with practical constraints and timelines.
-This combination of project-specific contributions and broader development experience gives me strong confidence in my ability to successfully complete this project and deliver high-quality results that benefit the community.
+  I bring specialized experience from my feature enhancement PRs to brainrender-napari, demonstrating my ability to implement, test, and document code within this ecosystem.
+My background in Python-focused internships further honed my real-world development skills.
+Together, these experiences give me confidence in delivering high-quality results for this project and its community.

 - **Availability**